Iowa Wolves: 2007–2010

-The Energy began to construct their roster by participating in the 2007 D-League Expansion Draft on September 5, 2007, and the 2007 D-League Draft on November 1, 2007.
+The Energy began to construct their roster by participating in the 2007 D-League expansion draft on September 5, 2007, and the 2007 D-League Draft on November 1, 2007.
 On November 23, 2007, the Energy played their first game in the D-League.
 They defeated the defending champion Dakota Wizards 101–99 to record the team's first win.
-Their inaugural home game at the Wells Fargo Center was played on November 26, 2007.
+Their inaugural home game at the Wells Fargo Arena was played on November 26, 2007.
 The Energy defeated the Albuquerque Thunderbirds 101–98 in front of a league-record attendance of 8,842.
 The Energy finished the season third in the Central Division with 22 wins and 28 losses.
 The record was only the tenth best record in the league and therefore the Energy failed to qualify for the playoffs.

 Before the 2008–09 season, the league announced that the Energy would be affiliated with the Bulls and the Phoenix Suns.
 The Suns, who was previously affiliated with the Albuquerque Thunderbirds, replaced the Heat, which would be affiliated with the Thunderbirds.
 The Energy improved their performance and finished the season with the best record in the Central Division with 28 wins and 22 losses.
 They were seeded third for the playoffs and were paired with the Dakota Wizards in the First Round.
 However, they were defeated by the Wizards at home with a 109–114 loss.